 CRC grant recipients present at Natural Hazards Workshop

 Recent Education and Workforce Development grant recipients and master’s graduates Colleen Durfee and Darien Williams attended the Natural Hazards Workshop in Colorado and served on a panel discussing research on resilient design education, part of a CRC project led by Director Dr. Gavin Smith.
-Durfee and Williams, former UNC students, are continuing on to work as a planner in University City, Mo., and to a doctoral program at Massachusetts Institute of Technology, respectively.
+Durfee and Williams, former UNC students, are continuing on to work as a planner in University City, Mo., and to a PhD program at Massachusetts Institute of Technology, respectively.

 Amanda Tritinger, UNF

-Tritinger, a doctoral student working with CRC PI Dr. Don Resio at the University of North Florida, won a Scholarship Top Award from the Florida Shore and Beach Preservation Association last spring for her poster, “Hindcast of Storm Surge Produced by Hurricane Matthew and Simulation of Potential Tracks for UNF Forensics Study.”
+Tritinger, a PhD student working with CRC PI Dr. Don Resio at the University of North Florida, won a Scholarship Top Award from the Florida Shore and Beach Preservation Association last spring for her poster, “Hindcast of Storm Surge Produced by Hurricane Matthew and Simulation of Potential Tracks for UNF Forensics Study.”